aversini/puppetmaster/README.md

 ## Usage
+Make sure a local URL that should be tested is

+- currently running
+- has been setup in your configuration file (see `PUPPETMASTER_CONFIG` above)

-### Create a base snapshot of a local URL
+### Step 1: create a base snapshot of a local URL
 ```bash
 $ npm run base
 ```

-### Compare a base snapshot against a local URL
+### Step 2: compare a base snapshot against a local URL
 ```bash
 $ npm run test
 ```

-If the visual comparison fails, a detail explanation will be generated under `jest-screenshot-report/index.html`.
+If the visual comparison fails, a detailed explanation will be generated under `jest-screenshot-report/index.html`.